BBML/Collab/README.md

   organized, run this code to get geometry and TMD values.
 Geometry outputs are needed to run bend_bose_excelgeom_fc.

-  EDIT NOTES: _double-check that polarplots are referrencing correct values!!!!!

 # 2. bend_bose_excelgeom_fc
 - bend (for processing 3/4 pt bending test outputs)
 - bose (from tests performed on the BOSE system)